Scrambles86/Milestone2/README.md

 <h2>Credits</h2>
 <p>All designing was done by myself</p>
 <h3>Media</h3>
 <p>All images on the site were taken from pexels and Google Images, and are copyright and intellectual property of Nintendo.
 This game is intended for education purposes only.
-The flip function was designed by Marina Ferriera</p>
+The shuffle function and the data-framework model were designed by Marina Ferriera</p>
 <h3>Acknowledgements</h3>
 <p>Huge thank you to Simen Daehlin for all his help and continued support.
 I found learning JS to be a particular struggle, and his support has never waivered, and he is always positve in his feedback.</p>
 <p>Equally big thank you to my friends Dave Lovejoy, Olivia Kane and Ed Smith, all of whom have had a big part in guiding me through this project, keeping me focused and keeping me sane.</p>